 - "There are also a few deceptively simple convenience options that aim to make life easier for the C-Max owner.
 For example, the foot-activated liftgate.
 When approaching the vehicle with full hands and the smart-key transponder in pocket, the C-Max user can simply hold one foot momentarily under the C-Max's rear bumper to activate the power liftgate." -- CNET (2013)

 Next Steps: Ford C-Max Hybrid

-Get the U.S. News Best Price for the Ford C-Max Hybrid
+- View the best prices for the 2015 Ford C-Max Hybrid

 - See Wagons rankings